AI YouTube Thumbnail Maker

 How it works

-Sign in at viralmint.net/app/image.
+In the free ViralMint desktop app, open the AI Image tool.
 Six suggestion chips show example prompts (YouTube thumbnail, TikTok b-roll, Square ad, Channel banner, Faceless creator, Mascot illustration) — click any chip to seed a prompt.

 2. Pick a style preset